tuantvk/rnmaestro/README.md

 1. Start the app
 2. Press `Add task` button
-3. Check if empty message is visible
+3. Check if the empty message is visible
 4. Enter `title`
 5. Press `Add task` button
 6. Check if the new task is visible